-Team rules are applied to any shared inbox and can only be created by Team Admins or Company Admins.
-Team rules can be accessed from the Company settings tab by clicking Rules under the team name.
+Shared rules are applied to any shared inbox and can only be created by Workspace Admins or Company Admins.
+Shared rules can be accessed from the Company settings tab by clicking Rules under the workspace name.

 Individual rules will apply to your individual inbox (but not internal discussions).
 Your individual rules can be accessed from the Rules section in your Personal settings tab.

 Company rules can apply to all individual and/or shared inboxes and can only be created by Company Admins, by clicking Rules under the Company section of the Company settings tab.